 Solvency II has rules for the accounting of assets, actuarial provisions and other liabilities.
-In January 2023 the new accounting standard IFRS17 was implemented that introduces significant changes to the financial reporting methodologies.
 The report explains the main differences in the accounting according to Solvency II and IFRS17, including their bases, methods and underlying assumptions.
 More information provided in Chapter D.